About Me – Childhood

 Ministers Donald and Precious Graham of Promise and Destiny Ministries, provided wise publishing counsel.
 Follow this link to read Minister Donald E. Graham, Jr.’s blog.
 They have published inspiring books, along with preaching, teaching and leading seminars on many Christian life and growth topics.
 Their book titles include: Loving Her Means Loving Him, Navigating Your Seasons of Change and The 4 P’s of Marriage.
 Click here to purchase their books or to receive a blessing from their teaching videos and other life-giving ministries: Promise and Destiny Ministries.

-Jesus, the one who created me, saved me and loves me like no other.
+Finally, I want to thank Jesus, the One who created me, saved me and loves me like no other.